DavesProgramingSamples/HowToConnectToAnApi/README.md

 <p>You can see that the request has been made with a status response 200.
 200 is the standard response for successful HTTP requests.
 If you are interested in further HTTP status visit: [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 </p>

 ![screenshot](https://raw.githubusercontent.com/DavesProgrammingSamples/HowToConnectToAnApi/master/devtool1.JPG "screenshot")

 <p>
-If you click on films and on response you can see that the data became loaded from the server.
+If you click on films and on Response you can see that the data became loaded from the server.
 </p>
 ![screenshot](https://raw.githubusercontent.com/DavesProgrammingSamples/HowToConnectToAnApi/master/devtool2.JPG "screenshot")